emmettna/emmettna.github.io/docs/scala/tuple-type-alias-and-case-class.md

 title: Tuple, Type Alias and Case Class in Scala
 sidebar_label: Tuple, Type Alias and Case Class
 ---
-In a situation which you can't decide what to type to use for your function type and return type, You are left to make a decision.
+In a situation when you can't decide what type to use for your function and return, You are left to make a decision.

 > <i>Should I use Tuple or type alias in order to make my intention clearer ?
 Or Case class ?
 So there won't be type collision?</i>

 Let's figure out that answer I often face.
 I hope you have that question often too so I won't feel lonely.

+## Advantage of Type
+We are lucky to use Scala since we can take big advantage of Types.
+Scala is well designed Statically typed language.
+If your function returns the right type, it's most likly working as you intended.
+But one pit fall is, you need to state the Types whether you want it or not.
+So sometimes you need to deal with simpler and risky way than safe way.

+Let's analyze the pros cons.

 ```scala
 // We want to return two string types which contains userName and BigDecimal which contains pocket money